 As the movie studios regrouped for another fight in the lower courts or another deal with the Justice Department, their unity in the case cracked.
 Maverick studio owner Howard Hughes of RKO Pictures decided to sell his movie theaters.

-In the end, the Paramount case fueled the growth of television greatly, in addition to changing the movie business.
+In the end, the Paramount case greatly fueled the growth of television, in addition to changing the movie business.
 RKO and other studios sold their film libraries to television stations to offset the losses from the Paramount case.
 The studios also released actors from contracts who became the new stars of the television world.

 The audience for television grew tremendously as people stopped going to movie theaters.
 In 1948, about 90 million people were regular moviegoers.
 By 1958, that number fell to 46 million people.
 The audience for television grew to 204 million people in 1958.